SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

 **The `break` Statement**

-The `break` statement is used to exit a loop prematurely.
-It allows us to terminate the loop based on a certain condition, even if the loop's condition is still true.
-Let's consider an example:
+The `break` statement in Python exits a loop before it completes all iterations.
+This statement allows us to terminate the loop based on a specific condition, even if the loop's condition is still true.
+To better understand this concept, let's examine an example:

 ```python
 number = 1